-Assessing behavioral determinants of Sharia gold investment intention: The roles of literacy, motivation, inclusivity, and risk perception
+Assessing behavioral determinants of sharia gold investment intention: The roles of literacy, motivation, inclusivity, and risk perception

 Authors

-• Angeline Natama Silaban Department of Economics, Faculty of Economics and Business, Universitas Gadjah Mada, Special Region of Yogyakarta 55511, Indonesia
+• Angeline Natama Silaban Department of Economics, Faculty of Economics and Business, Universitas Gadjah Mada, Sleman, Special Region of Yogyakarta 55511, Indonesia

 DOI: